lvyin1122/2022-polyu-ecommerce/docs/01-Getting-Started.md

 export default ProductItem;
 ```

-This component is used to display useful information about one product item.
-You can see the values of these information, such as product name and product price, are passed with props.
+Here, we defined a component called `ProductItem`.
+It requires product properties including `image`, `author`, and `price`.
+It uses the CSS classes to style the elements.

+You may feel overwhelmed with this much of codes.
+Don't be afraid.
+Read it through and you will find that it is just a complicated example with the same concepts we just learned.
+It is also good to read the complete codes first and check the details afterwards.

-Next, paste the following styling codes to a new file called `ProductItem.module.css`.
+Next, paste the following styling codes to a new file called `ProductItem.module.css` under the same folder.
 You may look up the details if you want to learn more about CSS.

 ```css
 .productItem {